erdos/stencil/service/README.md

 Building and running the container:

-1. Build the container with the `build.sh` command.
+1. Build the container with the `docker build .` command.
+You can also use Podman instead of Docker.
 2. Run the container locally with the `run.sh` command.
 First parameter: directory of template files to mount as a volume.
 Second parameter: http port to listen on (defaults to `8080`).
+Optional third parameter is the hash of the container image to run.

 You can use the `STENCIL_JAVA_OPTIONS` environment variable to specify custom options for the JVM running inside the container.